Heteronormativity: Media representation

 Five different studies have shown that gay characters appearing on TV decreases the prejudice among viewers.
 Cable and streaming services are beginning to include more characters who are lesbian, gay, bisexual and transgender than broadcast television.
 Cable and streaming services are lacking in diversity, according to a GLAAD report, with many of the LGBT characters being gay men (41% and 39% respectively).
 The total number of LGBT characters counted on cable was reported to be 31% up from 2015, and bisexual representations saw an almost twofold increase.

 Intersex people are excluded almost completely from television, though about 1% of the population is intersex.
 News medias outline what it means to be male or female, which causes a gap for anyone who doesn't fall into those two categories.
 Newspapers have covered the topic of intersex athletes with the case of Caster Semenya, where news spread of sporting officials having to determine whether she was to be considered female or male.

 Those who do not identify as either woman or man are gender non-binary, or gender non-conforming.
 States in the United States are increasingly legalizing this "third" gender on official government documents as the existence of this identity is continuously debated among individuals.
 There have been criticisms that representations of non-binary people in media are limited in number and diversity.

+Heterosexual hegemony

+In Sinophone scholarship and activism, the concept corresponding to heteronormativity is more commonly termed heterosexual hegemony (Chinese: 異性戀霸權).
+Emerging primarily from the pedagogy and the sociology of education in Taiwan, and can be traced back to a 1993 article titled “Heterosexual Hegemony Exit Campus and Media” by Josephine Ho, published in the United Daily News.
+The term draws on Antonio Gramsci’s theory of cultural hegemony to emphasize how heterosexuality is normalized and reproduced through institutional practices.
+Researchers in Taiwan, Hong Kong, and Mainland China highlight the role of school curricula, classroom interaction, parent expectations, and mass media representations in naturalizing heterosexual identities and relationships as the default social ideal.

+Although "heterosexual hegemony" and "heteronormativity" are often used interchangeably in the Sinosphere, Taiwanese gender education scholar Yu Mei-hui argues that the term "heterosexual hegemony" extends the implications of "cultural hegemony", placing greater emphasis on the roles of education and the media in shaping heterosexual norms.
+This usage highlights the importance of Gender Equity Education Act.
+The Hong Kong feminist organization Association for the Advancement of Feminism (AAF) further maintains that heteronormativity functions as a “reference framework,” whereas heterosexual hegemony is built upon heteronormativity and grants privileges to heterosexual people.
+According to the organization, the relationship between the two is causal in nature.